-- A method or methods of financing extension of sewer and water service to these properties must be agreed to prior to accepting them for annexation. - Storm water drainage for this area could be problematic.
+- A method or methods of financing extension of sewer and water service to these properties must be agreed upon prior to accepting them for annexation. - Storm water drainage for this area could be problematic.
 Design of an adequate system as well as financing mechanism for implementing it must be in place prior to annexation.
-This will also likely mean securing storm water discharge rights into the Hickory Jackson (Alamosa) Ditch.

-- Adequate traffic collector routes must be identified and rights of way obtained as part of the annexation process. - There are multiple potential zoning conflicts between the City's desired growth patterns and the County's existing zoning and development.
+This will also likely mean securing storm water discharge rights into the Hickory Jackson (Alamosa) Ditch. - Adequate traffic collector routes must be identified and rights of way obtained as part of the annexation process. - There are multiple potential zoning conflicts between the City's desired growth patterns and the County's existing zoning and development.
+Buffers or other land use solutions must be considered to reduce land use conflicts.